Fellow Opus

 |---|---|---|

-| burrs 48mm stainless steel conical burrs - the main non-plastic contact part | Stainless Steel (304 / 18-8) | Yes |
+| burrs 48mm stainless steel conical burrs - grade unspecified by manufacturer; the main non-plastic contact part | Stainless Steel grade unspecified | Yes primary |

-| hopper plastic (ABS/PC); beans are loaded into and pass through this | Plastic (other / unspecified) | Yes |
+| hopper plastic (ABS/PC); beans are loaded into and pass through this | Plastic other / unspecified | Yes primary |

-| exit chute plastic; grounds pass through here (includes anti-static ionizer) | Plastic (other / unspecified) | Yes |
+| exit chute plastic; grounds pass through here (includes anti-static ionizer) | Plastic other / unspecified | Yes primary |

-| catch cups (standard and espresso) two plastic magnetic grounds cups | Plastic (other / unspecified) | Yes |
+| catch cups (standard and espresso) two plastic magnetic grounds cups | Plastic other / unspecified | Yes primary |

-| body ABS/PC/nylon/POM plastics with wood accents depending on colorway | Plastic (other / unspecified) | No |
+| body ABS/PC/nylon/POM plastics with wood accents depending on colorway | Plastic other / unspecified | No |

 Pros